 The contractor should create a training package specific to the needs of Natural England staff.
 The training should consist of a slide deck to be delivered by the contractor.
 The contractor should prepare a document of course notes and extra information to be sent to participants (either electronically or hard copy) prior to the course.
 The slide deck should also be circulated to participants after the course.

-The contractor should arrange and deliver two duplicate dates for this training convenient to all parties and prepare joining instructions for attendees.
+The contractor should arrange and deliver two duplicate dates for this training, convenient to all parties and prepare joining instructions for attendees.
 Interactive elements should be included.
 We suggest a three-hour session, which should include comfort break(s).

 The content of the intermediate training course will be agreed in discussion between the project officer and contractor, but should cover at least the following areas: